stephenkostas/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 ### Knowledge Base Display Portlet

-The Knowledge Base app actually consists of four portlets that can be placed on site pages as well as one that adds a page to the control panel.
+The Knowledge Base app actually consists of four portlets that can be placed on a page as well as one that can only be accessed via the control panel.
 The four portlets that can be placed on a page are Knowledge Base (Display), Knowledge Base Search, Knowledge Base Article, and Knowledge Base Section.
 When placed on a page, the Knowledge Base display portlet presents many of the same options to an administrator that are available from the Knowledge Base page of the control panel.

 ![Figure 4.x: Knowledge Base Display Portlet](../../images/liferay-collaboration-kb-display-portlet.png)